- Email me

 - Writing Characters Who’ll Keep Readers Captivated: Nail Your Novel

 Posts Tagged arts

 My guest this week began using music as a sanctuary in a busy, rumbustious house.
 But she soon found that the music was having its own inspirational influence.
 For her unconventional romance novels she finds rich emotions in the music of Enya, Enigma and Clannad, which also complement the settings of her native Snowdonia.
 A bereaved character was embodied by an album from Sarah Brightman; a male protagonist was found in The Kings of Leon.
 Wait – a romance novel with a male protagonist?
 Well, I told you she was unconventional.
 She is Jan Ruth and she’s on the Red Blog with her Undercover Soundtrack.

-arts, authors, Celtic music, Clannad, contemporary romance, deepen your story, drama, Enigma, entertainment, Enya, fiction, Fix and Finish With Confidence, how to write a book, how to write a novel, inspiration, Jan Ruth, Kings of Leon, music for writing, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, North Wales, publishing, romance, Roz Morris, Snowdonia, The Undercover Soundtrack, undercover soundtrack, Wales, Wild Water, writers in Wales, writing, writing life, writing to music
+arts, authors, Celtic music, Clannad, contemporary romance, deepen your story, drama, Enigma, entertainment, Enya, fiction, Fix and Finish With Confidence, how to write a book, how to write a novel, inspiration, Jan Ruth, Kings of Leon, music for writing, My Memories of a Future Life, North Wales, publishing, romance, Roz Morris, Snowdonia, The Undercover Soundtrack, undercover soundtrack, Wales, Wild Water, writers in Wales, writing, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, writing to music

 Just why are characters the cornerstone of fiction?
 I’m discussing this – and tips for creating irresistible story people – in the fourth of my pieces for the Writers & Artists website.